Ethan-Winer/guitar-loop-switcher/README.md

 # DIY Guitar Loop Switcher

-## What is this?
+## What is a loop switcher?
-    This is a project to create a set of relays that can enable or bypass up to 6 guitar effect pedals.
-	Additionally, there are 6 momentary switches that can toggle bypass for an individual relay.
+    A loop switcher is a device that can automatically bypass or enable multiple guitar effect pedals at once.
+In this case, there are 6 available relays for 6 pedals.
+Additionally, there are 6 momentary switches on top of the box to toggle each individual relay in a preset.
 I have used it live and it does work but there is still a lot I want to work on with it.
 The end goal is to implement all the features listed bellow, make a pcb for it, and get one of my engineering friends to help me make a 3D printed enclosure.

 ## Things I want to add / change
 	- Controll preset changes with MIDI controller instead of a voltage reading